Quarto integrated website system

 I have said on-record that a vibrant community is a better test of usefulness and predictor of future support for some software than my feeble, biased personal, aesthetic judgement.
 But please, read on, if you nonetheless desire to know my aesthetic judgement.

-Quarto is more opinionated than blogdown if I use the built-in website system (although in principle I could build my own different website system).
-If I happen to like a 2-3 column layout blog with standard features (search, overview by date) everything is easy.
-OTOH, deviating from this layout is difficult, poorly documented, and surprisingly complicated.
+Quarto is more opinionated than blogdown if I use the built-in website system.
+In principle I could build my own different website system, but I jumped ship to this project so I could avoid distracting myself with that.
+If I happen to like a 2-3 column layout blog with standard features (search, overview by date, index looks conventional) everything is easy.
+The price is that deviating from this layout is difficult, poorly documented, and surprisingly complicated.
 For example, it is not trivial to vary the CSS framework from the default Bootstrap.

 Quarto websites are hefty, and slow to build.
 Since I am not a web developer but rather an academic, this price seems acceptable to me for my specific use case — the opinionated default is pretty close to what I want — but this might not be the optimal trade-off if your own needs differ.

-The fact that I am mentioning these things on my (Quarto) blog rather than fixing them should be taken as a sign that I am I still think quarto is a net win over the alternatives.
-These friction points are annoying, but it would take a week or two in expectation to make substantial progress on fixing any of them problems, and the fix in each case is not valuable enough for me to do that.
+The fact that I am mentioning these things on my (Quarto) blog rather than fixing them should be taken as a sign that I still think Quarto is a net win over the alternatives.
+These friction points are annoying, but it would take a week or two in expectation to make substantial progress on fixing any one of them, and the fix in each case is not valuable enough for me to do that.

 There were some things that were too annoying, and I got fixes for those already either by my own efforts or from the very helpful community.